-The 2017 Request for Application (RFA) is now open.
+The 2017 Request for Application (RFA) is now closed.

 We are inviting competitive Letters of Intent (LOIs) that outline research with the potential to transform our understanding of NETs and/or lead to improved treatments and diagnostics for patients.
 LOIs may focus on any type of NET and may propose basic, translational, or clinical cancer research.
 We welcome multidisciplinary groups combining not only expertise in basic, translational, or clinical research, but also in biotechnology and nanotechnology, or other relevant disciplines.
 Proposals that cover promising and potentially transferable mechanisms and/or technologies, which have been applied successfully to other areas of cancer research, are highly desirable and will be evaluated based on their level of applicability to NETs.